vivianlink/PLAMS/doc/source/jobs.rst

     5. Job's |prerun| method is called.
     6. ``myjob.settings`` are updated according to contents of ``myjob.default_settings``.
     7. The hash of a job is calculated and checked (see |RPM|).
 If the same job was found as previously run, its results are copied (or linked) to the current job's folder and |run| finishes.
     8. Now the real job execution happens.
-If your job is a single job, an input file and a runscript are produced and passed to job runner's method :meth:`~scm.plams.jobrunner.JobRunner.call`.
+If your job is a single job, an input file and a runscript are produced and passed to job runner's method :meth:`~scm.plams.core.jobrunner.JobRunner.call`.
 In case of multijob, |run| method is called for all children jobs.
     9. After the execution is finished, result files produced by the job are collected and :meth:`~Job.check` is used to test if the execution was successful.
     10. The job folder is cleaned using ``myjob.settings.keep``.
 See |cleaning| for details.
     11. Job's |postrun| method is called.